tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.7.0

+-  Containers now are fully restructured to be 'groups', tables fixed;
+-  ImageVisualizer fixed for Containers, Accessories and Modules;

 ### Version 1.6.6